 Via Dè Ginori, 8/R

-Trattoria Anita: A place where the locals frequent is Trattoria Anita with some of the best hand made pasta I’ve had in Florence!
-Their selection of wine is amazing as is the old world and no frills service.
+Trattoria Anita is where the locals frequent.
+Here you will find some of the best hand made pasta you’ve ever eaten!
+Their selection of wine is also amazing as is the old world and no frills service.
 Easy on the pocket.
 (Closed Sunday)

 Via del Parlascio, 2